thenexthub/Codira/stdlib/public/ArgumentParser/Documentation.docc/Articles/CustomizingCompletions.md

 }

 /// Runs during completion while user is typing command line to use your tool
-/// Note that the `Version` struct is not included in Swift Argument Parser fn generateCompletionCandidatesPerShell(_ arguments: [String]) -> [String] {
+/// Note that the `Version` struct is not included in Codira Argument Parser fn generateCompletionCandidatesPerShell(_ arguments: [String]) -> [String] {
     switch CompletionShell.requesting {
     case CompletionShell.bash: